 The CF791 offers stunning picture quality, with rich inky blacks, vivid and lifelike colors — right out of the box.
 Without any tinkering, it hits a stellar 940:1 contrast ratio, which puts it well ahead of similarly priced competitors.

 This level of quality on a standard 16:9 display would be outstanding.
 The fact that it’s on a massive 21:9 display with a deep curve makes it truly a sight to behold.
 Video content is rich and fluid thanks to the monitor’s 100Hz refresh rate, and AMD’s FreeSync.
+For a look at the difference between FreeSync and Nvidia’s G-Sync, check out our guide.

 In addition to the stunning display, it has a simple and professional exterior design which makes it a bit of a chameleon.
 It would be just as comfortable beside a flashy gaming PC decked out in LEDs as it would in an office beside a dusty old workstation.